Morning Two Meter Net

 Thanks to Charlie, W5CEH, et. al., any amateur radio operator with an analog radio can also participate in this net — tune to 146.58 Simplex and you will be linked through Charlie’s WiresX node to this digital net.
 If you do have WiresX capability, tune to 444.300 (digital).

-Brad N5LUL Daniel KG5KIF Gene WA5ETK Cory KD5ROK Jaime AB7II Mike KE5CJ David KG5JLD Ed K5KBV
+Brad N5LUL Daniel KG5KIF Gene WA5ETK Anastasia KD5ROK Jaime AB7II Mike KE5CJ David KG5JLD Ed K5KBV